Ateuluz/final-reality/README.md

 - Defense greater than or equal to 0.
 - Attack greater than 0.
 - Weight value greater than 0.

+## Teams

+Both characters and Enemies are organized in teams.
+Each team has a specified capacity for members.
+The teams are represented as Array instances and its length is decided uppon creation.
+The teams are:

+- Party (Exactly 3 Character instances)
+- Enemies (Up to 5 Enemy instances)

+### Adding/Removing Members from Teams

+When a new member tries to join a full team, it will just not be allowed and nothing will happen.
+Yet to implement a way to remove members.

+### Knowledge of defeat

+A team is required to know if it is defeated or not, the way it is implemented here is by checking if there is any alive member left on the team.
+By alive its understood as having HP greater than 0.

 ## License